Home > Italian Dessert Recipes > Ricotta Crostoli

 - Fill 3/4 of a deep, medium-sized skillet with sunflower oil and put it on a medium heat.
 When the oil is hot (180°C), slip in the first batch of crostoli and fry for about 20 - 30 seconds on one side then flip them over and fry for another 20 seconds.
 Drain them using tong and transfer to a plate lined with a paper towels.

-- Let the crostoli cool to room temperature and then dust them with icing sugar and serve.
+- Let the crostoli cool to room temperature and then dust with icing sugar.

 Some other recipes you would love